oskariorg/oskari-docs/md/documentation/backend/database-populate.md

     mvn clean install exec:java -Doskari.dropdb=true

 **NOTE!** `oskari.dropdb=true` doesn't actually mean that the DB is dropped as is.
 The DB handler checks at the beginning if the DB has any tables it recognizes.
 If tables exist the setup file is **NOT** run.
 The setup file can be *FORCED* to run with `oskari.dropdb=true`.
 Setup files ***CAN*** drop DB tables so it's important to know what you are doing, hence the safety measure.

 ## Setup files

-You can configure a specific setup file to run by adding a parameter `-Doskari.setup=[setup file under resources/setup]`.
-The setup file that is used if the parameter is NOT defined is `default` (`src/main/resources/setup/app-default.json`).

-The parameter `-Doskari.setup=app-default` references a setup file located in `oskari-server/content-resources/src/main/resources/setup/`.
+You can configure a specific setup file to run by adding a parameter `-Doskari.setup=[setup file under resources/setup]` - defaults to `app-default` (`oskari-server/content-resources/src/main/resources/setup/app-default.json`).
+For example the parameter `-Doskari.setup=create-empty-db` references a setup file located in `oskari-server/content-resources/src/main/resources/setup/create-empty-db.json`.
+The setup file can also be elsewhere in the classpath under `/setup/setupfile.json` path.

-The value of the parameter is the filename without extension so the actual file referenced is `app-default.json` in the above link.
+The value of the parameter is the filename without extension.

 Setup file can have 5 segments: `create`, `setup`, `bundles`, `views` and `sql`.
 These are run in the listed order.